cunnyplapper/CuNNy/README.md

 Variants:
 - `RCAS`: Provide slightly sharper results for a very small cost in performance (which becomes negligible the bigger the model).
-- `DS`: Trained on images downsampled with Hermite and compressed to JPEG quality 75.
-It's kinda splodgy, but seems okay on some shows.
+- `DS`: Trained on images downsampled with Hermite and compressed to JPEG quality
+  75. It's kinda splodgy, but seems okay on some shows.
-- `NVL`: Trained on visual novel screenshots and CG.
+- `NVL`: Trained on VN screenshots/CG.
+Will retrain soon with better dataset.
+  But even in it's current state it's probably the best for that.

 # Training